SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="amyraldism" href="#contents" style="font-size:2.1em;">VIII.
 Amyraldism</a>

-Amyraldism, also known as Amyraldianism, is an attempt to reconcile the doctrines of predestination and election with the belief in a libertarian version of free will instead of the freedom of inclination of the Calvinists.
-This view is also known as moderate calvinism, and "four-point" calvinism.
+Amyraldism, Amyraldianism, moderate calvinism, or "four-point" calvinism is a modified form of Calvinism which rejects limited atonement and replaces it with unlimited atonement, also known as hypothetical universalism.
+It is an attempt to reconcile the doctrines of predestination and election with the belief in a libertarian version of free will instead of the freedom of inclination of the Calvinists.

+> "an inconsistent and therefore unstable form of Calvinism" &mdash; B. B. Warfield (Professor of Theology at Princeton) (1915), The Plan of Salvation, Philadelphia: Presbyterian Board of Publication, pp. 119–120

+⚠️ Further investigation is necessary to determine whether or not it is [Synergistic](https://carm.org/dictionary/synergism/).

 > The basic difference may be said to boil down to the question: Who determines who are to be saved?
 According to Semi-Pelagians, Arminians and Wesleyans, man determines.
 All hinges on human choice.
 In a strange way, so agrees **Norman Geisler**, who in an effort to avoid what he calls extreme Calvinism manages to become not a **moderate Calvinist** but a pretty good [**synergist**](https://carm.org/dictionary/synergism/), i.e. an Arminian. &mdash; Robert Duncan Culver (Professor of Theology at Wheaton College and Trinity Evangelical Divinity School).
 Systematic Theology, Biblical and Historical.
 Part 3.
 8 Theories of the Imputation of Sin.

-> "an inconsistent and therefore unstable form of Calvinism" &mdash; B. B. Warfield (Professor of Theology at Princeton) (1915), The Plan of Salvation, Philadelphia: Presbyterian Board of Publication, pp. 119–120

-⚠️ Amyraldianism seems to be [Synergistic](https://carm.org/dictionary/synergism/).

 <!-- - [⚠️ Semi-Pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/) -->

 <span style="font-style:Italic;font-size:1.6em;">Theologians w/ Systematic Theologies</span>

-- <span>Norman Geisler (MA, Wheaton)</span>
+- <span>Norman Geisler (M.A.
+Theology, Wheaton; Ph.D.
+Philosophy, Pennsylvania)</span>

 <!-- - <a href="#geisler">Norman Geisler (MA, Wheaton)</a> -->